 To find out what's happening while you are here, first stop should be this website.
 It has tons of great information about the shore and how to explore and what might be happening this weekend.

 Every October, the American Birding Association holds a Birding Festival near Cape Charles, offering field trips to a variety of locations throughout the Eastern Shore.
 Visit esvafestivals.org for more information and to make your reservation.

 Swim in the bay, drive to Assateague for a gorgeous ocean beach, or take your boat out to the barrier islands for the day and have a pristine beach to yourself.
 Really.
-In 2011, AOL Travel named Chincoteague the best small beach town in the entire county!
+In 2011, AOL Travel named Chincoteague the best small beach town in the entire country!